Europe’s Christmas Markets

 Looking to make the most of the festive season this year?
 Why not take it up a level and visit some of the best Christmas markets in Europe on a Christmas markets' cruise?

 What European Christmas markets do Ambassador visit?

-For those who are keen to visit some of the best European Christmas markets, you can do so on our cruises from London Tilbury.
+For those who are keen to visit some of the best European Christmas markets, you can do so on our mini cruises which depart from ports around the UK including Tilbury, Belfast and Bristol.
 Discover the Christmas markets you can visit on an Ambassador Cruise below.

 A stunning port city towards the mouth of the River Scheldt, Antwerp in Belgium offers one of the best Christmas markets in Europe in an even more fantastic setting.
 Spread across a variety of historic squares in the city centre, the stalls feel as though they are never-ending as you walk around this stunning city.
 The official market covers: Grote Markt, Suikerrui, Handschoenmarkt, Groenplaats and Steenplein, which is on the river front and overlooked by Antwerp Steen Castle.